lmfjeff/Dream-Team-Selector/README.md

 - Pagination
 - Share to Social Media / Download Image

+## Technical Consideration
+- Scalability: This is a static site, so it would be quite fast if put behind CDN for caching

 ## Local Development Setup
 - sign up for marvel developer api
 - copy .env.sample to .env, fill out .env